radupotop/cc/README.md

 Wizard
 ------

-Put in your salary figure, current period of employment, etc => cards you are eligible for.
+Put in your salary figure, current period of employment => get cards you are eligible for.